gittuf/gittuf/docs/cli/gittuf_policy_sign.md

 ### Synopsis

-Sign the specified policy file with the provided signing key.
-By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.
+The 'sign' command adds a signature to a gittuf policy file using the supplied signing key.
+It is used to meet a policy file's signature threshold when multiple keys are required to approve it.

 ```
 gittuf policy sign [flags]